williamDalston/schrodingers-cat-website/content/articles/qc-theory-001.md

 1. **Quantum systems exist in superpositions until observed.** We know this is true.

 2. **Measurement devices alone don't cause collapse.** Here's the key insight: if a particle is measured by a device, does the device also enter a superposition?
-If so, then the device hasn't really "measured" anything—it's just become part of a larger superposition.
+If so, then the device hasn't really "measured" anything.
+It's just become part of a larger superposition.

 3. **Only when a conscious observer becomes aware does the wave function collapse.** The chain stops at consciousness.
 Your awareness, your consciousness, is what transforms quantum possibilities into classical reality.

 4. **Consciousness is necessary to transform quantum possibilities into classical reality.** Without consciousness, everything would be in superposition forever.

 This is radical because it puts consciousness at the foundation of physics.
-Mind doesn't just observe matter—mind creates matter by observing it.
+Mind doesn't just observe matter mind creates matter by observing it.

 **You're not just looking at reality.
 You're creating it.**